zama-ai/concrete-ml/docs/advanced-topics/compilation.md

     bit_width = clf.quantized_module_.fhe_circuit.graph.maximum_integer_bit_width()
 ```

-## A simple Concrete-Python example
+## A simple Concrete example

-While Concrete ML hides away all the Concrete-Numpy code that performs model inference, it can be useful to understand how Concrete-Numpy code works.
+While Concrete ML hides away all the Concrete code that performs model inference, it can be useful to understand how Concrete code works.
 Here is a toy example for a simple linear regression model on integers.
 Note that this is just an example to illustrate compilation concepts.
 Generally, it is recommended to use the [built-in models](../built-in-models/linear.md), which provide linear regression out of the box.

 ```python
 import numpy